xlwings/xlwings/docs/rest_api.rst

 The xlwings REST API is a thin wrapper around the :ref:`Python API <api>` which makes it very easy if you have worked previously with xlwings.
-It also means that the REST API does require the Excel application to be up and running which makes it a great choice if the data in your Excel workbook is constantly changing.
+It also means that the REST API does require the Excel application to be up and running which makes it a great choice if the data in your Excel workbook is constantly changing as the REST API will always deliver the current state of the workbook without the need of saving it first.

 .. note::
     Currently, we only provide the GET methods to read the workbook.
 If you are also interested in the POST methods to edit the workbook, let us know via GitHub issues.
+Some other things will also need improvement, most notably exception handling.

 Run the server
 --------------

-``xlwings api run`` will run a Flask development server on http://127.0.0.1:5000.
+``xlwings restapi run`` will run a Flask development server on http://127.0.0.1:5000.
 You can provide ``--host`` and ``--port`` as command line args and it also respects the Flask environment variables like ``FLASK_ENV=development``.

-If you want to have more control, you can just run the server directly with Flask, see the `Flask docs <http://flask.pocoo.org/docs/1.0/quickstart/>`_ for more details::
+If you want to have more control, you can run the server directly with Flask, see the `Flask docs <http://flask.pocoo.org/docs/1.0/quickstart/>`_ for more details::

     set FLASK_APP=xlwings.rest.api